TmGL/Sniper/.github/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+3. Ensure the test suite passes.
-5. Make sure your code lints.
+4. Make sure your code lints.
-6. Issue that pull request!
+5. Issue that pull request!